-All early dismissals must be completed by 1:45pm to ensure the safety of all students.
+All early dismissals must be completed by 1:30pm to ensure the safety of all students.
 Parents/guardians should contact the main office.

-Early Dismissals 12:00pm All dismissal changes submitted to office for communication to teachers.
-Walkers 2:25pm Walkers may be picked up from designated area Bus Students 2:25pm Bus students begin loading available buses
+Dismissal Change 12:00PM All dismissal changes submitted to office for communication to teachers.
+Early Dismissal 1:30PM Students must be picked up BEFORE 1:30PM.
+Walkers 2:25PM Walkers may be picked up from the designated area Bus Students 2:25PM Bus students begin loading available buses